willwade/morpho-wasm/docs/README.md

 - await morph.join(prev, next, lang)

 Runtime selection:
-- configureMorphRuntime('hfst') to use the HFST Worker stub + rules for join
+- configureMorphRuntime('hfst') to use the HFST Worker with HFST-based joins
 - configureMorphHfst({ wasmUrl, packUrl? }) to set WASM and optional pack URL
   - If packUrl is omitted, core will fetch /packs/index.json and resolve by lang